vhida/jekyll-now/_posts/2014-5-11-A-Comparison-Between-MongoDB-and-Cassandra.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: A Comparision Between MongoDB and Cassandra
 ---

 MngoDB can be a great alternative to MySQL, but it’s not really